Find out about 7 smart basic tools for better marketing your blog

 - Scheduling and publishing your post

-- Sharing your post to social media
+- Sharing your post on social media

 - Analyzing your post stats and activities